kyphan38/web/assets/docs/main/soft skills/01-ces.md

 ## Professionalism

-In the context of DevOps, it refers to the emphasis of a "detached yet engaged" conduct, behavior, and attitude of an individual in a work environment
+It refers to the emphasis of a "detached yet engaged" conduct, behavior, and attitude of an individual in a work environment

-In the realm of DevOps, where communication threads the needle of success, professionalism is the fabric that holds it all together
+Communication threads the needle of success, professionalism is the fabric that holds it all together

-Defining behaviors in DevOps: Professional behaviors in DevOps encompass a range of actions and attitudes that collectively define how we conduct ourselves in a professional setting.
+Defining behaviors: Professional behaviors encompass a range of actions and attitudes that collectively define how we conduct ourselves in a professional setting.
 Effective workplace behaviors are crucial for fostering a positive and productive environment

 - Explicitly defined behaviors: Communication protocol, meeting deadlines, maintaining confidentiality
 - Implicitly defined behaviors: Showing initiative, being adaptable to change, demonstrating a positive attitude under pressure

-Balancing personality with impartiality: In DevOps, the art of communication often lies in striking the right balance between being personally engaged and maintaining professional detachment
+Balancing personality with impartiality: The art of communication often lies in striking the right balance between being personally engaged and maintaining professional detachment

 - Engaged yet impersonal
 - Focused, neutral to upbeat demeanor